haiwen/seafile-admin-docs/manual/setup_binary/installation.md

 The folder `seafile-server-latest` is a symbolic link to the current Seafile Server folder.
 When later you upgrade to a new version, the upgrade scripts update this link to point to the latest Seafile Server folder.

-### Setup Memory Cache

-Memory cache is mandatory for pro edition.
-You may use Memcached or Reids as cache server.

-=== "Memcached"

-    Use the following commands to install memcached and corresponding libraies on your system:

-    ```
-    # on Debian/Ubuntu 18.04+
-    apt-get install memcached libmemcached-dev -y
-    pip3 install --timeout=3600 pylibmc django-pylibmc

-    systemctl enable --now memcached
-    ```

-    Add or modify the following configuration to `seahub_settings.py`:

-    ```py
-    CACHES = {
-        'default': {
-            'BACKEND': 'django_pylibmc.memcached.PyLibMCCache',
-            'LOCATION': '127.0.0.1:11211',
-        },
-    }

-    ```

-    Add or modify the following configuration to `seafile.conf`:

-    ```
-    [memcached]
-    memcached_options = --SERVER=127.0.0.1 --POOL-MIN=10 --POOL-MAX=100
-    ```

-=== "Redis"

-    !!! success "Redis is supported since version 11.0"

-    1. Install Redis with package installers in your OS.

-    2. Refer to [Django's documentation about using Redis cache](https://docs.djangoproject.com/en/4.2/topics/cache/#redis) to add Redis configurations to `seahub_settings.py`.

-    3. Add or modify the following configuration to `seafile.conf`:

-        ```
-        [redis]
-        redis_host = 127.0.0.1
-        redis_port = 6379
-        max_connections = 100
-        ```

-### Enabling HTTP/HTTPS (Optional but Recommended)

-You need at least setup HTTP to make Seafile's web interface work.
-This manual provides instructions for enabling HTTP/HTTPS for the two most popular web servers and reverse proxies (e.g., [Nginx](./https_with_nginx.md)).

 ### Create the `.env` file in `conf/` directory

 ```sh